 - You can enjoy your favorite morning beverage while they’re baking

-How to make the BEST oven baked sheet pan pancakes
+How to make the BEST oven baked pancakes

 Step 1: Spray a rimmed 9 x 13 inch quarter sheet pan with cooking spray and preheat the oven to 425º, it needs to be hot.

 Step 2: Whisk together the dry ingredients and then whisk in the wet ingredients.
 Choose what you want to put inside.
 If just one ingredient then fold it in.
-If you are adding multiple ingredients, spread the batter in the pan and push the toppings into the batter.
+If you’re adding multiple ingredients, spread the batter in the pan and push the toppings into the batter.

 My gang all has their favorite add ins, so I put chocolate chips on 1/3, and different berries on the rest.
 Add anything that you would add to your traditional pancakes.